JithunR/Codtech-Task-1/README.md

 Developed automated workflows for scenarios like welcome emails, and re-engagement campaigns.

 - **4.Performance Tracking:**
-Monitored key metrics such as open rates, click-through rates, and conversions to evaluate campaign success.
+Monitored key metrics such as open rates, click-through rates, and conversions to evaluate campaign.

 - **Content Personalization:**
 Used merge tags and dynamic content to deliver relevant and personalized messages to users.